nuno-santos/cancioneiro/README.md

 npm start
 ```

 That's it!
 Check localhost:3000.
-(If running on a cloud vm -> vm_ip:3000, don't forget to open port 3000)
+(If running on a cloud vm, check <vm_ip>:3000, don't forget to open port 3000)